natalieagus/50002/docs/Labs/lab1.md

 **Record** down the `SW` value you found.
 You will need this information for Checkoff 3.

-### Task D: Finding Noise Immunity
+### Task 4: Finding Noise Immunity

 {: .important}
-Keep the `SW` value you found in Task C for the rest of this lab!
+Keep the `SW` value you found in Task 3 for the rest of this lab!

 The **noise immunity** of a gate is the **smaller** of the low noise margin (Vil - Vol) and the high noise margin (Voh - Vih).
 If we specify Vol = 0.3V and Voh = 3.0V, what is the largest possible noise immunity we could specify and still have the “improved” NAND gate of part (C) be a legal member of the logic family?